Windsor Windows Reviews | Read Homeowner & Contractor Opinions

 REVIEWS BEST WINDOWS WINDOWS PRICES STYLES

-Home : Window Companies : Windsor Windows
+Home : Replacement Windows Reviews : Windsor Windows

 Windsor Windows Reviews

-Company Information: The company manufactures three distinct series: the Pinnacle Series Wood Clad, the Legend Cellular PVC or composite frame and the New Dimensions Classic vinyl window (they also make an impact window but its either part of the Windsor Pinnacle or Legend Series.)
+Company Information: Windsor manufactures three distinct series: the Pinnacle Series Wood Clad, the Legend Cellular PVC or composite frame and the New Dimensions Classic vinyl window (they also make an impact window but its either part of the Windsor Pinnacle or Legend Series.)
 They are best known for their Pinnacle Wood Clad - exampled by the tag line on the website that reads "A Woodgrain Millwork Company."
 The Windsor Pinnacle Series is available as an aluminum clad or full wood option with an interior wood species choice of fir, alder and pine.

-For the most part, their wood clad series is a "value window," meaning they are often carried at high end dealer locations as the lower priced alternative to bigger names such as Loewen, Andersen and Marvin Windows.
+Wood Clad Series: For the most part, their wood clad series is a "value window," meaning they are often carried at high end dealer locations as the lower priced alternative to bigger names such as Loewen, Andersen and Marvin Windows.

 Warranty Information: Windsor offers a separate window warranty for each of their 3 models.
 The Pinnacle insulated glass is warrantied for 10 to 20 years (with a 30 year optional upgrade), the extruded exterior finish for 20 years, components for 10 years and the painted white interior for 2 years.
 The Legend composite window has a 20 year warranty on the insulated glass seals, components for 25 years, materials and workmanship for 10 years and factory paint of 10 years.
 The New Dimensions vinyl window carries a Lifetime Limited Warranty that covers materials and workmanship defects for the life of the original owner, is transferrable (the new owner is only covered for 10 years).

-Dane - Site Editor - Updated in 2023
+Dane - Site Editor

 Quick Links